skramm/spaghetti/docs/spaghetti_manual.md

 - if a coin is inserted while in "locked" state, then switch to state "unlocked".
 - if somebody pushes the gate while in "unlocked" state, then switch to state "locked".

-Ok, and also tell the FSM what is to be done when a state gets triggered.
+You need to tell the FSM what is to be done when a state gets triggered.
 This is done by providing a callback function.
 In this case it is the same for all, but you can have a different function for every state.
 You don't even need to provide a callback function, it is always optional: